Getting started

 How to use this documentation

 Our goal is to break down import and querying steps into modular "puzzle pieces" that can be combined to create custom workflows.
-To get started, read how you can set up your programming environment, the Moveshelf API, and a GitHub repository.
+To begin, read how you can set up your programming environment, the Moveshelf API, and a GitHub repository.
 Then, learn how to configure the Moveshelf API and where to find a link to the complete documentation.
 Finally, experiment with specific examples to get started.
 Each example includes prerequisites that must be completed before implementation.
-A complete overview of this chapter's sections is available in the navigation menu on the left.
+A complete overview of this chapter's sections is available in the navigation menu on the left.To help you get started even faster, we also provide a recording of a live training session that introduces the basic data import workflow.
+You can watch it here: ▶ Moveshelf training - How to import historical data.

 Setting up the environment